mmcc-xx/BirdCAGE/README.md

 ## Here's what you're gonna do
 - Go into the BirdNET-Analyzer directory.
 Do what it says there to get a BirdNET-Analyzer server running.
 - Assuming you are using docker-compose, create a new directory on your server for the application.
 Put the docker-compose.yml file from this repo in there.
-Create tmp, detections, and db directories in there as well.
+Create detections and db directories in there as well.
 - Edit the docker-compose.yml file to meet your needs.
     - If you just want to view the UI from your intranet via IP addresses, all you should have to do is replace 192.168.1.75 (in 3 places) with the IP address of your server.